MScaramuzzi/Soil-Consumption-Ontology/index.md

 <img src="image/CQ1.png" alt="hi" class="inline"/>

-We can see here that to each place is associated to a collection of values that measure some type of metric of soil consumption.

-The keyword *SAMPLE* has been used in order to circumvent the problem of inner working of the DISTINCT keywords that function only when querying a single entity.

 In order to see every indicator value associated to every place the query would be the following.
+LIMIT keyward was needed due to the size of the output, which would take a lot of time to compute.

 ```SPARQL
 PREFIX dbpo: <http://dbpedia.org/ontology/>